Thairath Online

 Share

-Check for signs of "diabetic foot," a common issue among diabetes patients, including dry skin, ingrown toenails, and foot deformities, along with recommendations.The “10 Commandments”for self-care of feet to prevent amputation.
+Check the warning signs of "diabetic foot," a common issue among diabetes patients, including dry skin, ingrown nails, and foot deformities, along with recommendations.The “10 Commandments”for self-care of the feet to prevent amputation.

-Because“foot ulcers”are a serious concern for diabetes patients.
-If neglected, they can lead to severe infections and even loss of limbs.
-We summarize key points about common foot abnormalities and basic self-care advice from doctors for long-term hygiene.
+Because“Foot wounds”are a serious concern for diabetes patients.
+If left untreated, they can lead to severe infections that might result in limb loss.
+We summarize key points about common foot abnormalities and basic self-care tips recommended by doctors for long-term hygiene.

-Diabetes patients have a high risk of foot abnormalities directly contributing to chronic wounds, which can be divided into three main categories:
+Diabetes patients are at high risk of foot abnormalities that directly contribute to chronic wounds, which can be divided into three main categories as follows.

 1. Changes in the skin

-• Dry skin: Caused by autonomic nerve dysfunction controlling sweat glands, leading to reduced sweat production.
-This results in dry, cracked, flaky, itchy skin that can develop ulcers.
-Therefore, diabetic patients should moisturize their skin regularly.
+• Dry skin: Caused by dysfunction of the autonomic nervous system that controls sweat glands, leading to reduced sweat production.
+This results in dry, cracked, scaly skin with itching, which can cause wounds.
+Therefore, diabetics should regularly apply moisturizing cream to maintain skin hydration.

-• Calluses: Formed by pressure or friction between the skin and shoes or bone protrusions, causing thickened skin.
-If left untreated, the hardened skin can press on underlying tissues, causing foot ulcers.
-If calluses develop, gently file them with a fine stone in one direction or use creams to soften the skin.
-Avoid cutting calluses yourself with sharp tools.
+• Thickened skin (callus): Caused by pressure or friction between the skin and shoes or bone prominences, leading to skin thickening.
+If the callus becomes too thick, it can press the underlying tissue and cause foot wounds.
+If calluses develop, gently file the feet with a fine stone in one direction or apply creams to soften the skin.
+Avoid cutting calluses yourself with knives or sharp objects.

 2. Nail abnormalities